iechor/docs/content/trusted-content/official-images/using.md

 ## Alpine images

-Many Docker Official Images repositories also offer `alpine` variants.
+Many iEchor Official Images repositories also offer `alpine` variants.
 These images are built on top of the [Alpine Linux](https://www.alpinelinux.org/) distribution rather than Debian or Ubuntu.
-Alpine Linux is focused on providing a small, simple, and secure base for container images, and Docker Official Images `alpine` variants typically aim to install only necessary packages.
-As a result, Docker Official Images `alpine` variants are typically even smaller than `slim` variants.
+Alpine Linux is focused on providing a small, simple, and secure base for container images, and iEchor Official Images `alpine` variants typically aim to install only necessary packages.
+As a result, iEchor Official Images `alpine` variants are typically even smaller than `slim` variants.

 The main caveat to note is that Alpine Linux uses [musl libc](https://musl.libc.org/)